Global variants

 To learn more, see responsive design using screen variants.

-While Plasmic Studio doesn’t support switching global variants out of the box, you can implement this functionality by setting up your app host to manage the variant state.
+While Plasmic Studio doesn’t support switching global variants based on user interactions out of the box, you can implement this functionality by setting up your app host to manage the variant state.

 Prerequisites